News from Haiti Vol. 5: Haiti’s Cultural Features (part 2)

 For example, regarding the design of the veranda, the design of large pillars giving the entrance a certain depth can be found in other Colonial architecture; however, compared to Haitian Gingerbread style, Colonial style pillars are much plainer than and not as decorative as the Haitian style.

 Pointed roofs and decorative surfaces are a couple of the many characteristics Gingerbread buildings share with Victorian-era design.
 The similarities with the decorative surfaces are not always the determining architectural factor when comparing the styles, but both styles came about in the same time period.
-To be specific, the Victorian architectural style is a hodge-podge of previous architectural trends, bringing back certain elements (eclectic architecture), so it is natural to say that both the Gingerbread style and the Victorian style mutually influenced each other.
+To be specific, the Victorian architectural style is a hodge-podge of previous architectural trends, bringing back certain elements (eclectic architecture), so it is natural to say that both the Gingerbread style and the Victorian style have similar influences given by those eclectic elements.

 The English Victorian style spread over the sea to France, mainland Europe, then expanded over the ocean to the United States where it integrated with the existing styles and became the basis of a new style of architecture.
 The Haitian Gingerbread style is a testimony to how Haitian architects took into account design styles from oceans away and combined them with Haiti’s weather conditions to make a unique architectural design.